micag2025/llmed_certification_FineTuneFlow/README.md

 Next steps:
 - customize the `train_qLoRA.py` to the chosen model (map tokenizers/prompt style precisely).
 - add validation loop + ROUGE evaluation inside training to checkpoint best model.
-- produce a small sample dataset JSONL generator from SAMSum that matches the expected supervised format.
+- produce a small sample dataset JSONL generator from HighlightSumthat matches the expected supervised format.
 - estimate training time more accurately based on the GPU type (T4 / L4 / A100) and hours you can run.